turbot/guardrails-samples/api_examples/graphql/clients/python/run_controls/README.md

 This script will automatically search for a `credentials.yml` file in `~/.config/turbot/` or you can save the yaml configuration file anywhere and provide the `--config /path/to/config.yml --profile default` as a command line option.

 ## Executing the script

+To run a the python script:

+1. Install and configure the [pre-requisites](#pre-requisites)
+1. Using the command line, navigate to the directory for the Python script
+1. Create and activate the Python virtual environment
+1. Install dependencies
+1. Run the Python script using the command line
+1. Deactivate the Python virtual environment

 ### Synopsis